keckothedragon/crypto-bank/README.md

 ## Miscellaneous stuff
 ### Constants
-You should not have to change too much about constants.py.
-The only variables you should modify are DATA_PATH as mentioned earlier, and BANK_EXCEPTIONS.
+You should not have to change too much about constants.py, but there are a few variables you may want to change.
+The only variables you should modify are DATA_PATH as mentioned earlier, PREFIX, BANK_EXCEPTIONS, and COIN_HIERARCHY.

+#### PREFIX
+PREFIX is simple.
+It is the prefix to be used whenever a command is called on discord.
+The only thing to keep in mind is that the help command may overlap with another bot, so it is recommended to keep it as "$".

+#### BANK_EXCEPTIONS
 BANK_EXCEPTIONS is a way to link two servers and have them share crypto information.
 This is stored as a dictionary, where each key is the id of the guild that will be redirected, and the value is the id of the guild it will be redirected to.

 For example, if I wanted to link guild id 5 and guild id 10, I would have: